molejar/pyIMX/README.md

 pyIMX
 =====

-This repository collects a useful tools and python modules targeted for [IMX Applications Processors]().
+This repository collects a useful tools and python modules targeted for [IMX Applications Processors](http://www.nxp.com/products/microcontrollers-and-processors/arm-processors/i.mx-applications-processors).

+> This project is still in alpha phase.
+Please, test it and report the issues.

 Dependencies
 ------------